paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 <a id="section-7110"></a>
 ## § 7110.
 Authorizations of appropriations
-**(a) Authorization of appropriations in support of the Task Force** To carry out the purposes of sections 7103(e), 7103(f) 11 See References in Text note below. and 7107 of this title, there are authorized to be appropriated to the Secretary of State $2,000,000 for each of the fiscal years 2014 through 2017.
-In addition, there are authorized to be appropriated to the Office to Monitor and Combat Trafficking $1,500,000 for additional personnel, including regional trafficking in persons officers, for each of the fiscal years 2008 through 2011 for each of the fiscal years 2008 through 2011.22 So in original.
+**(a) Authorization of appropriations in support of the task force** There are authorized to be appropriated to the Department of State, for each of the fiscal years 2018 through 2021, $13,822,000 for Diplomatic and Consular Programs of the Office to Monitor and Combat Trafficking in Persons, which shall be used to carry out sections 7103(e), 7103(f),11 See References in Text note below. and 7107 of this title, including for additional personnel.

 **(b) Authorization of appropriations to the Secretary of Health and Human Services**

-(1) **Eligibility for benefits and assistance** — To carry out the purposes of [section 7105(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7105/b&num=0&edition=prelim), there are authorized to be appropriated to the Secretary of Health and Human Services $14,500,000 for each of the fiscal years 2014 through 2017 33 So in original.
-Probably should be followed by a period.
+(1) **Eligibility for benefits and assistance** — To carry out the purposes of sections 7104(b) and 7105(b) of this title, there are authorized to be appropriated to the Secretary of Health and Human Services $19,500,000 for each of the fiscal years 2018 through 2021, of which $3,500,000 is authorized to be appropriated for each fiscal year for the National Human Trafficking Hotline.

-(2) **Additional benefits for trafficking victims** — To carry out the purposes of section 7105(f) 1 of this title, there are authorized to be appropriated $8,000,000 to the Secretary of Health and Human Services for each of the fiscal years 2014 through 2017.
+(2) **Additional benefits for trafficking victims** — To carry out the purposes of section 7105(f) 1 of this title, there are authorized to be appropriated $8,000,000 to the Secretary of Health and Human Services for each of the fiscal years 2018 through 2021.

 **(c) Authorization of appropriations to the Secretary of State**

-(1) **Bilateral assistance to combat trafficking**

-  (A) *Prevention* — To carry out the purposes of [section 7104 of this title](./chapter-078-trafficking-victims-protection.md#section-7104), there are authorized to be appropriated to the Secretary of State $10,000,000 for each of the fiscal years 2014 through 2017.

-  (B) *Protection* — To carry out the purposes of [section 7105(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7105/a&num=0&edition=prelim), there are authorized to be appropriated to the Secretary of State $10,000,000 for each of the fiscal years 2014 through 2017.
-To carry out the purposes of [section 7105(a)(1)(F) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7105/a/1/F&num=0&edition=prelim), there are authorized to be appropriated to the Secretary of State $1,000,000 for each of the fiscal years 2014 through 2017.
+(1) **Assistance to combat trafficking** — There are authorized to be appropriated to the Department of State, for each of the fiscal years 2018 through 2021, $65,000,000, which shall be used—

+  (A) to carry out sections 7104 and 7105(a) of this title;

-  (C) *Prosecution and meeting minimum standards* — To carry out the purposes of [section 2152d of this title](./chapter-032-foreign-assistance.md#section-2152d), there are authorized to be appropriated $10,000,000 for each of the fiscal years 2014 through 2017 to assist in promoting prosecution of traffickers and otherwise to assist countries in meeting the minimum standards described in [section 7106 of this title](./chapter-078-trafficking-victims-protection.md#section-7106), including $250,000 for each such fiscal year to carry out training activities for law enforcement officers, prosecutors, and members of the judiciary with respect to trafficking in persons at the International Law Enforcement Academies.
+  (B) to carry out [section 2152d of this title](./chapter-032-foreign-assistance.md#section-2152d);

+  (C) to assist countries in meeting the minimum standards described in [section 7106 of this title](./chapter-078-trafficking-victims-protection.md#section-7106); and

+  (D) for programs and activities on prevention, protection, and prosecution to combat all forms of trafficking in persons internationally, including training activities for law enforcement officers, prosecutors, and members of the judiciary with respect to trafficking in persons at the International Law Enforcement Academies.

 (2) **Preparation of annual country reports on human rights** — To carry out the purposes of sections 2151n(f) and 2304(h) of this title, there are authorized to be appropriated to the Secretary of State such sums as may be necessary to include the additional information required by that section in the annual Country Reports on Human Rights Practices.

 **(d) Authorization of appropriations to Attorney General**

-(1) **Eligibility for benefits and assistance** — To carry out the purposes of [section 7105(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7105/b&num=0&edition=prelim), there are authorized to be appropriated to the Attorney General $11,000,000 for each of the fiscal years 2014 through 2017.
+(1) **Eligibility for benefits and assistance** — To carry out the purposes of [section 7105(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7105/b&num=0&edition=prelim), there are authorized to be appropriated to the Attorney General $77,000,000 for each of fiscal years 2018 through 2021.

 (2) **Assistance to foreign countries** — To carry out the purposes of [section 2152d of this title](./chapter-032-foreign-assistance.md#section-2152d), there are authorized to be appropriated to the President, acting through the Attorney General and the Secretary of State, $250,000 for each of fiscal years 2008 through 2011 to carry out training activities for law enforcement officers, prosecutors, and members of the judiciary with respect to trafficking in persons at the International Law Enforcement Academies.

-(3) **Additional benefits for trafficking victims** — To carry out the purposes of section 7105(f) 1 of this title, there are authorized to be appropriated $11,000,000 to the Attorney General for each of the fiscal years 2014 through 2017.
+(3) **Additional benefits for trafficking victims** — To carry out the purposes of section 7105(f) 1 of this title, there are authorized to be appropriated $11,000,000 to the Attorney General for each of the fiscal years 2018 through 2021.

 **(e) Authorization of appropriations to President**